 If you traverse left, traverse for about 500′ to a small couloir heading up and left.
 Head up this for almost 1000′ and it deposits you on a NE facing shoulder.
 Then head up the shoulder traversing across rock and snow bands to decent snow ribs.
 Ascend for another approx. 2000′ to the E ridge.
 Once on the east ridge follow the ridge to the summit bypassing the gendarme on the left (S) side of the ridge.
 Descend your route.

-- Gear: Ice axe, crampons.
-The route is steep and a fall would be bad news so you must be comforatable ascending and descending steep snow.
+Gear: Ice axe, crampons.
+The route is steep and a fall would be bad news so you must be comfortable ascending and descending steep snow.

 Be sure to look for Ger McDonnell’s memorial somewhere on the summit ridge.